legalzoom/cert-manager-acm-importer/README.md

 Basic usage:
-To import a certificate to ACM automatically, annotate the Certificate resource with `legalzoom.com/import-to-acm`.
+To import a certificate to ACM automatically, annotate the Certificate resource with `legalzoom.com/import-to-acm: 'true'`.

 Permissions:
 This controller requires List,Get,Watch permissions on Secrets and Certificates across any namespaces that you wish to allow certificates to be imported into ACM.